 1. Online Ventures

-The internet is the future of business in Kenya and anywhere in the world.
+The internet is the future of business in Kenya and anywhere globally.
 There are many opportunities for youth online.
 The best thing about online ventures is that there is little or no capital requirement, depending on the type of business.

 The youth are good at adapting to technology, and we can use this to our advantage to start a business online.
 Examples of online ventures include: